ivan-moto/ivan-moto.github.io/_posts/2019-11-03-problem-solving-for-software-engineers.md

 ## Breathe

 Learn to be in a state of relaxed concentration.
-Breathe deeply.
-Relax.
+Breathe.

 From [The Power of Now](https://amzn.to/2PEtN2D) by Eckhart Tolle: